Generic Name: ofloxacin (oh-FLOX-uh-SIN)

 Treating and preventing eye infections associated with conjunctivitis (pink eye) and corneal ulcers caused by certain bacteria in patients 1 year of age and older.

-Ofloxacin drops is an ophthalmic fluoroquinolone antibiotic.
+Ofloxacin drops are an ophthalmic fluoroquinolone antibiotic.
 It stops or prevents bacterial infections of the eyeball by either killing susceptible bacteria or inhibiting their growth.

 Do NOT use ofloxacin drops if: